Edith Young: Other concerns

 In 1914 the group protested education bills which included unequal pay for women teachers and did not provide for women inspectors for the girls schools.
 Young believed in the broader feminist sphere than just working for the vote and worked on the committee for the Women's National Health Association with Lady Aberdeen.
 Young performed on stage and was known for her involvement in the arts, usually through fund raising and charity work.
 During the First World War the women's vote took a back seat to supporting the war effort and Young was active in the Galway War Fund Association.
 She remained a prominent worker for charities and social activism.
 In 1920 Young became the first woman to be elected as a Poor Law Guardian in the city.
 She remained in Galway until some years after her husband's death in the 1958.

-At that point Young returned to live in Dublin where she died on heart failure in 1974.
+In the late 1960s, Young settled in Northumberland Road, Dublin.
+On 10 February 1974, Young died from heart failure at Our Lady's Manor in Dalkey.